 Athletic Department and Offices- The PBA Athletic Department is conveniently located within the Greene Complex for Sports and Recreation and contains coaches offices for all 11 varsity sports, the athletic director and administrative team including Compliance, Academic Services, and Sports Information as well as other members of athletic support.
 With regular open office hours as well as ample meeting space, the PBA Athletic Department can be a valued space for student-athletes and their families to meet coaches and the other athletic staff.

 Additional Features- The Greene Complex for Sports and Recreation is the current home for PBA Athletics but it also contains the Campus Recreation and Intramurals Department, as well as classroom space, racquetball courts, locker rooms, the PBA Sports Hall of Fame, and an on-campus eating option called Common Ground Café.
 There are two glass-enclosed racquetball courts, four locker rooms (two varsity and two public locker rooms), as well as four full-size classrooms in the building.
 A Chick-fil-A restaurant is located within the entrance area of the facility and is a popular choice for students while also serving as a concessions area for home athletic contests in the Rubin Arena.

-Marshall and Vera Lea Rinker Athletic Campus- The future home of all PBA outdoor sports, the Marshall and Vera Lea Rinker Athletic Campus is located only 1.5 miles from PBA’s downtown West Palm Beach main campus site.
-A near 100 acre property along Interstate 95, this facility is expected to change the landscape by which PBA athletic teams practice, host contests, as well as provide the University with the ability to host outside tournaments and events.
-Still in the planning and fundraising stages, this campus is scheduled to include two softball fields, one baseball stadium, a soccer stadium, 12 tennis courts, a cross country course, and other support features such as outdoor batting cages, racquetball courts, basketball courts, and practice fields as well.
+Marshall and Vera Lea Rinker Athletic Campus- The new home of all PBA outdoor sports, the Marshall and Vera Lea Rinker Athletic Campus is located only 1.8 miles from PBA’s downtown West Palm Beach main campus site.
+A 76-acre property along Interstate-95, the facility includes two softball fields, one baseball field, a varsity soccer/lacrosse field, six tennis courts, a cross country course, and other support features such as outdoor batting cages, racquetball courts, basketball courts, and practice fields as well.